 Bachelor's Degree Programs

 While an associate degree remains the most common entry-level education requirement, legal assistants with a bachelor's degree stand out in the job market.
 Many employers prefer or require a bachelor's degree for legal assistant jobs.
-Since many colleges and universities do not offer paralegal or legal studies degrees at the bachelor's level, however, prospective legal assistants often pursue a different major during their bachelor's training.
+Since many colleges and universities do not offer legal studies degrees at the bachelor's level, however, prospective legal assistants often pursue a different major during their bachelor's training.

 Prospective legal assistants can earn a bachelor's degree in political science, history, economics, or another social science to gain the analytical and critical thinking skills needed for the job.
 These majors emphasize critical reading, research, and writing skills.
 A major in business administration provides a background in business decision-making and organizational leadership that also prepares legal assistants for employment.
 In addition to major coursework, undergraduates in all majors take general education and elective courses.